 Home Safety Assessments

-To learn more or to schedule a personalized home safety assessment for you or your loved one, please contact the therapy department at (402) 372-2372.
+To learn more or to schedule a personalized home safety assessment for you or your loved one, please contact the Rehabilitation Department at (402) 372-2372.